optskug/docs/README.md

 If you have one of these cars, please stop by the [comma Discord](https://discord.comma.ai)'s #toyota-security channel - we need more information from people like you.

 * 2023 US-made Corolla (VIN does not start with `J`)
-  * It does not appear to have ECU Security Key or SecOC steps when replacing the forward camera.
-It's exact standing or nature is unknown.
+  * Uses TSS 3.0 but does not appear to have ECU Security Key or SecOC steps when replacing the forward camera.
+It's unknown whether it has TSK, and if yes in what form.
-* 2023 TMC/JP-made Corolla[^3]
-  * It is also unknown what form, if any amount of TSK there is on US-made 2023 Corollas.
 Maybe they just don't do the pairing thing but hardcode a key.
 No one knows.
+* 2023 TMC/JP-made Corolla[^3]
+  * May be similar to US-made?
+Unknown.
 * 2021+ Yaris Cross Hybrid (EUDM/JDM/MXDM)
   * Brute force script may work.
 * 2021+ Yaris GR (EUDM/JDM/MXDM)